argentlabs/starknet-plugin-account/README.md

 Account abstraction opens a completely new design space for accounts.

-This repository is a community effort lead by Argent, Cartridge and Ledger, to explore the possibility to make accounts more flexible and modular by letting users compose which functionalities they want to enable when creating their account.
-The proposed architecture also aims at making the account extendable by letting users add or remove functionalities after the account has been created.
+This repository is a community effort lead by [Argent](https://www.argent.xyz/), [Cartridge](https://cartridge.gg) and [Ledger](https://www.ledger.com/), to explore the possibility to make accounts more flexible and modular by defining a plugin account architecture which lets users compose functionalities they want to enable when creating their account.
+The proposed architecture also aims to make the account extendable by letting users add or remove functionalities after the account has been created.

 The idea of modular smart-contracts is not new and several architectures have been proposed for Ethereum [Argent smart-wallet,  Diamond Pattern].
 However, it is the first time that this is applied to accounts directly by leveraging account abstraction.